BakdauletB/BakdauletBatyrkhan-profile-website/README.md

 Hello!
-Get acquainted, this is my project!
+Get acquainted, this is my project!!!

 CV contains: main page(from /main route), about page(from /about route), contact page(from /contact route